pchapin/augusta/RTS/README.md

 Run Time System
 ===============

-This folder contains the Augusta run time system.
+This folder contains the Augusta runtime system.
 It is divided into two parts: the runtime support library in the RL folder, and the standard library in the SL folder.

 The support library contains components that are needed to faithfully implement Ada semantics.
 This will ultimately include exception handling support, dynamic memory support, constraint checking, and other things.
 The standard library contains the components described in Annex A ("Predefined Language Environment") of the Ada standard.

 It is hoped that August will eventually be able to compile its own runtime system.
 This can be accomplished by implementing only the parts of the runtime system that are in the Ada subset